SillyBubble/SillyBubble.github.io/content/event/2026ECCM/index.md

 - [Dr. Rosemere de Araujo Alves Lima](/author/rosemere-de-araujo-alves-lima/) - IDMEC - Instituto Superior Técnico, Lisboa (Portugal)

-We are looking for 𝐡𝐢𝐠𝐡-𝐢𝐦𝐩𝐚𝐜𝐭 𝐜𝐨𝐧𝐭𝐫𝐢𝐛𝐮𝐭𝐢𝐨𝐧𝐬 showcasing innovations that bring **𝐜𝐨𝐦𝐩𝐨𝐬𝐢𝐭𝐞𝐬 𝐜𝐥𝐨𝐬𝐞𝐫 𝐭𝐨 𝐫𝐞𝐚𝐥-𝐰𝐨𝐫𝐥𝐝, 𝐜𝐚𝐫𝐛𝐨𝐧-𝐧𝐞𝐮𝐭𝐫𝐚𝐥 𝐚𝐩𝐩𝐥𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬**.
+We are looking for high-impact contributions showcasing innovations that bring **composites closer to real-world, carbon-neutral applications**.

-We welcome **𝐞𝐱𝐩𝐞𝐫𝐢𝐦𝐞𝐧𝐭𝐚𝐥 𝐚𝐧𝐝 𝐜𝐨𝐦𝐩𝐮𝐭𝐚𝐭𝐢𝐨𝐧𝐚𝐥 𝐬𝐭𝐮𝐝𝐢𝐞𝐬** addressing concepts, methods, and applications related to (but not limited to):
+We welcome **experimental and computational studies** addressing concepts, methods, and applications related to (but not limited to):

-- **𝐌𝐮𝐥𝐭𝐢𝐟𝐮𝐧𝐜𝐭𝐢𝐨𝐧𝐚𝐥 𝐝𝐞𝐬𝐢𝐠𝐧 𝐚𝐩𝐩𝐫𝐨𝐚𝐜𝐡𝐞𝐬**: composite materials and structures with integrated sensing, healing, energy storage, adaptive, and shape-memory capabilities.
+- **Multifunctional design approaches**: composite materials and structures with integrated sensing, healing, energy storage, adaptive, and shape-memory capabilities.

-- **𝐃𝐢𝐚𝐠𝐧𝐨𝐬𝐭𝐢𝐜𝐬 𝐚𝐧𝐝 𝐬𝐭𝐫𝐮𝐜𝐭𝐮𝐫𝐚𝐥 𝐡𝐞𝐚𝐥𝐭𝐡 𝐦𝐨𝐧𝐢𝐭𝐨𝐫𝐢𝐧𝐠**: in-situ methods, non-destructive evaluation, and data-driven damage detection.
+- **Diagnostics and structural health monitoring**: in-situ methods, non-destructive evaluation, and data-driven damage detection.

-If your work aligns with these topics, 𝐰𝐞’𝐝 𝐥𝐨𝐯𝐞 𝐭𝐨 𝐬𝐞𝐞 𝐲𝐨𝐮𝐫 𝐜𝐨𝐧𝐭𝐫𝐢𝐛𝐮𝐭𝐢𝐨𝐧 𝐢𝐧 𝐨𝐮𝐫 𝐬𝐞𝐬𝐬𝐢𝐨𝐧!
-See you at the upcoming ECCM22 - 21–25 June 2026, Oslo, Norway!
+If your work aligns with these topics, we'd love to see your contribution in our session!
+See you at the upcoming ECCM22 - 21-25 June 2026, Oslo, Norway!